Slip And Fall Attorney in Louisville KY

 - Spinal cord injury: Depending on the severity of the injury, you could lose sensory or motor function below the impact point or even experience complete paralysis.

-Understanding the most common slip and fall injuries can make it easier for you to assess yourself after a fall, follow your doctor’s treatment plan, and work with your Louisville personal injury lawyer to make a claim for compensation.
+Understanding the most common slip and fall injuries can make it easier for you to assess yourself after a fall, follow your doctor’s treatment plan, and work with your Louisville slip and fall accident lawyer to make a claim for compensation.

 When Should I Call a Louisville Slip and Fall Lawyer?